zonemaster/zonemaster/docs/design/Architecture Notes.md

 ## Testing Layer

 This layer holds the main entry point to the testing system, where as the most basic case one can enter a domain name and run all available tests.
-There is a top-level object for every test run, holding information such as the times when the test was started and ended, as well as the results of all performed tests.
+There is a single top-level object for every complete set of tests run, holding information such as the times when the test was started and ended, as well as the results of all performed subtests.

 The function of the top-level testing object is: